kata-containers/community/README.md

 # Community

-Kata Containers is working to build global, diverse and collaborative community.
+Kata Containers is working to build a global, diverse and collaborative community.
 Anyone who is interested in supporting the technology is welcome to participate.
 We are seeking different expertise and skills, ranging from development, operations, documentation, marketing, community organization and product management.

 ## Users